 Customer compliance — “We use AWS because we were required to by a partner.”

 Partner relationship — “We are currently a Microsoft gold partner.”

 When it came to these “most important” factors in their decision, I thought we’d see everyone agreeing about one or two.
 While the ISVs we spoke to could all agree that many factors are important, when it came to the most important aspect, most had their own unique reasons for their ultimate selection.

 If you’re in the process of deciding or plan to re-evaluate cloud providers in the future, you’re going to have to determine what’s most important for your company.
 Today, it could be cost.
 In five years, it might be something completely different.
 Also, since our little panel was so diverse in its thinking, you should proceed with caution when it comes to blanket statements and recommendations from other ISVs, as there’s a good chance they based their decision on something different than you.

 With so many high-quality choices available today, ISVs are in a great position.
 Still, there might come a day when you want — or need — to make a change.
 Once you have a partner, moving to another can feel like a daunting task.
 Most ISVs told us that they’d re-evaluate providers only if they have issues.
 A couple said they would re-evaluate every year.
 One told us that they are constantly adjusting, shifting loads between AWS and Azure as the pricing changes for their compute.

 We spoke to four ISVs who recently switched providers.
 Each had their own reason for making the change — cost, brand awareness of the new provider, access to development tools, and a pricing model that aligned with the ISV’s.

 This informal poll reveals just the tip of the iceberg when it comes to evaluating cloud providers.
-In the coming months, you’ll be hearing from ISVs who will share their success stories (and nightmares), along with key learnings.
+DevPro Journal has a growing resource of thought leadership articles that share tips for maximizing the benefits from the cloud.
 If you have your own story to share about your experiences with the cloud, we’d love to hear from you (on or off the record).